KDE/kphotoalbum/dev/documentation/test-plan.md

  - When writing helper snippets, assume the kphotoalbum source directory as current working directory.
  - If not otherwise specified, the tests assume the default configuration options.
    Either start them in a clean environment, or set XDG_CONFIG_HOME so that an existing kphotoalbumrc is not used.

+## Automated tests

+KPhotoAlbum comes with a few unit tests.
+You can run them by invoking `ctest` in the build directory.
+We do not ship with failing unit tests.
+If any test is enabled but failes, this is considered a bug.

 ## Semi-automated checks